stephanievchheng/Project-2/bin/project2.com/content/Animals/Animals2/Cats.md

 ![scared cat](https://i.ytimg.com/vi/4ptZPi9e2Ko/maxresdefault.jpg "Cat Scared of Being Touched")

-Cats are domesticated predators that went from dangerous hunters to wimpy and fat pets.
-They are independent jerks that depend on us for their food.
+Cats are domesticated predators that went from dangerous hunters to wimpy and fat pets (by wimpy and fat I mean cool and suave).
+They are independent jerks that depend on us for their food (and we depend on them to defend us).

-#### Cat Behavior
+## Cat Behavior

 Cats have some weird behaviors left over from them being actually good at hunting: